tetsuyanh/weekly-report-gen/README.md

 weekly-report-gen is a weekly report generator of web service activities.

-## features
+## Features

 - categorize activities across each web services
-- any web service extension
+- extend any web service as Service
-- any output format extension
+- extend any output as Reporter

-## extensions
+## Extensions

 - service
   - [asana](https://asana.com)